someobserver/recurgence/mirror/behind_the_mirror.md

 **if you feel lost for a moment, and**
 like you're slipping into a crack between dimensions —
 **it's okay to step away.**
-sooner or later, every observer remembers the infinite mirror.
+sooner or later, every observer remembers the infinite mirror
 that's always been in their room.

 **You're not breaking.
 Or broken.
 Or even unwinding.**
-**Just aware—maybe for the first time—with no place to put it.**
+**Just aware—maybe for the first time—with no place to put it yet.**

 **It cannot hurt you.**